 It’s a unique aspect and special consideration to our agriculture heritage in this state.
 The above numbers do not give us any indication of the beginner farmer trend highlighted by women farmers like Janna Anderson.
 Though anecdotally we can speculate that more and more women continue to be interested in agriculture.

 American Farm Bureau is taking a serious look at this demographic with the recent announcement of the Women in Ag Survey: Gauging the Aspirations and Needs of Women in Agriculture they recently launched.
-The “Women in Ag” online survey aims to gauge the goals, aspirations, achievements and needs of women in American agriculture in a number of different areas.
+The “Women in Ag” online survey aims to gauge the goals, aspirations,

 All women who are farmers, ranchers, farm/ranch employees, employed in agricultural businesses, pursuing ag-related higher education or supportive of agriculture in other ways are invited to participate in the survey at womeninag.fb.org.
 Respondents must reside in the United States.
 Farm Bureau membership is not required to participate.